doxel/doxel-docker/doxel-dev/README.md

 ## EDIT THE SOURCE CODE ##

 When applicable, you can either edit files directly in '/var/lib/docker/volumes/doxel-loopback/_data' or using 'bindfs' to map the file owner.
-Else you have to use the 'docker-atom' script (or take a leaf out of it to build a docker container for your favourite IDE that will mount the doxel-loopback docker volume).
+Or you have to use the 'docker-atom' script (or take a leaf out of it to build a docker container for your favourite IDE that will mount the doxel-loopback docker volume).

 To use the doxel-atom script you need to build the [docker-atom](https://github.com/doxel/docker-atom-editor) docker container beforehand.
 Then you can open the project in atom using: